HenrikJoreteg/joreteg.com/posts/2020/06/project-fugu-a-new-hope.md

 I'll tell them to skip the fancy iPad Pro and buy a \$300 chromebook to use as a _clinical tool in their operatories_.

 Forget Apple.
-I'm going to tell all these doctors that Apple is selling them sort and to buy a cheap chromebook or other device that can run a Chromium based browser.
+I'm going to tell all these doctors that Apple is selling them short and to buy a cheap chromebook or other device that can run a Chromium based browser.

 Oh and hey, before you get too pedantic on me.
 This is a reminder that Microsoft is taking Chromium and using it to _compete with Chrome on user-facing features_!
 So is Brave and others.